klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ```

-4. In the root of this project, create a javascript empty file, by convention you should name it **index.js** but it doesn't really matter.
+4. In the root of this project create a javascript empty file.
+By convention you should name it **index.js** but it doesn't really matter.

 5. Open your **index.js**  in your favorite IDE and in the first line import the recently installed dependency at the top: